Tebbee/In-Class-Behavior-Analyzer-FrontEnd/User Manual/Student Tasks.md

 # Student User Manual
-This manual has information on enrolling, viewing, searching, & deleting students.
+This manual has information on enrolling, viewing, searching, adding, & deleting students.

-## Creating a Class
+## Enrolling a student
 #### Step One:
-	Click on Create a class tab
+	Click on Enroll Students tab.
 #### Step Two:
-	Input all the necessary information.
-	On a PC to select multiple day press and hold the Ctrl key then click on each day you want to select.
-	On a Mac to select multiple day press and hold the Command key then click on each day you want to select.
+	Select student from the Student dropdown list.
 #### Step Three:
+	Select the class you wish to enroll the studnt in Class enrolled dropdown list.
+#### Step Four:
-	Click submit button to create the class.
+	Click submit to enroll the student.

-## Viewing your Classes
+## Viewing students
 #### Step One:
-	Click on View your classes tab
+	Click on View your classes tab.
 #### Step Two:
+	Click the view button on the class you wish to see.
-	If you wish to search for a specific class you may input the class information on the search bar.
+	If you wish to search for a specific student you may input the students' information on the search bar.

-## Editing a Class
+## Adding a student
 #### Step One:
-	Click on View your classes tab
+	Click on View your classes tab.
 #### Step Two:
-	Click on edit button on the class you wish to edit.
+	Click the view button on the class you wish to see.
 #### Step Three:
-	Input all the necessary chnages.
+	Enter the necessary information.
-	On a PC to select multiple day press and hold the Ctrl key then click on each day you want to select.
-	On a Mac to select multiple day press and hold the Command key then click on each day you want to select.
 #### Step Four:
-	Click submit button to edit the class.
+	Click on the add user button to add a student.
+	(Student must be enrolled in order to be added.)
-	(If you wish to not edit a class simply click on the dashboard link on the top left corner of the page.)
+	(If you wish to make any chnages you may click on the Back to Dashboard button at the button of the page.)

-## Deleting a Class
+## Deleting a student
 #### Step One:
-	Click on View your classes tab
+	Click on View your classes tab.
 #### Step Two:
-	Click on remove button on the class you wish to delete.
+	Click the view button on the class you wish to see.
+#### Step Three:
+	Click the remove button to delete a student.